 It puts it on the market, or it gets the hose again.
 Buffalo Bill’s house from The Silence of the Lambs originally had a rough time selling when it first went up for sale for $300,000 in August 2015, languishing on the market until July 2016 when it finally sold for $195,000.

 The home changed hands again in January 2021 where it sold for $290,000.
 The current owner had a whole new idea for the famous movie home — a creepy (but cozy!) horror-themed destination and overnight rental.

 The house features a life-sized replica of Hannibal Lecter and a recreation of Buffalo Bill’s basement dungeon (moisturizing hole not included).

 The Silence of the Lambs house was a unique sale (train tracks are practically in the backyard), and it took some time to find the right buyer.
-If you're selling your home and need expert help, don't go it alone — get an agent in your corner.

 Are real houses used in movies?

 Yes!
 Many famous houses from TV shows and movies are real places.
 Often only the exterior is used for establishing shots, although some productions feature the entire property, like the “Scream” house or Edward Cullen’s house from “Twilight.”
 Check out these iconic houses from movies and TV shows!

 Are there any famous movie houses you can rent on Airbnb?

 Some famous houses you can rent include Buffalo Bill’s house from “The Silence of the Lambs,” the house from “A Christmas Story” and sometimes the “Scream” house.
 Check out those and more houses used in movies and TV shows!